qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 Probably a good idea to reboot your master node here for good measure.

-And finally, we can deploy `k8s-topo`:
+And finally, we can deploy `k8s-topo`.
-- `kubectl create -f k8s-topo/manifest.yml`

-Voila.

 ### Step 3 - Install k8s-topo